bright/new-www/content/projects/pregnancy-app.md

 work_in_progress: false
 language: en
 ---
-**Can technology be emphatic?
-Dive into the story of an application crafted for expectant mothers, offering personalized nutrition and fitness content.
-From the moment women start their journey with the app, they experience a level of personalization that goes beyond standard fitness and nutrition advice.
-The app supports women's unique needs throughout their nine-month journey, demonstrating how technology can indeed respond to individual experiences.**

 <TitleWithIcon sectionTitle="problem: a multitude of generic FemTech applications" titleIcon="/images/icon_title_about.svg" titleIconAlt="problem" />

 The studies **in the USA show that [over 50% of pregnant women](https://www.jmir.org/2021/10/e25667) downloaded pregnancy-related apps**, averaging three downloads during their prenatal period.
 It’s no surprise that women look for some technological assistance to help them navigate this unique time. **Although there are lots of FemTech applications addressed to pregnant women, many of them lack one thing: empathy**.